 Located in the north of the Royal Palace, the National Museum houses the world's best collection of Khmer art.

 There is no better place for your kids to escape the heat and have fun than in the air-conditioned, child-friendly Kids City after they get bored of seeing the sights.
 Located in the center of Phnom Penh, this large indoor entertainment center provides a variety of entertaining and educative activities for kids of all ages.
 And the good thing is that you can play with them as well.

 For older kids, there are other areas to keep them busy and happy.
-The Playground has a ball pool, slides, trampolines, inflatables and baby bumper cars for 4-12-year olds, which is great to burn off some of their excess energy.
+The Playground has a ball pool, slides, trampolines, inflatables, and baby bumper cars for 4-12-year olds, which is great to burn off some of their excess energy.
 Clip and Climb is one of the most visited areas, with 28 different climbing walls for building all levels of skills.
 If your kids are adventurous, let them try the Vertical Slide and the Leap of Faith.
-The Science Discovery is a fun, well-designed interactive science learning zone where your kids will find out what is behind the fascinating world and play with air maze, gravity well, high wire bike and hot air balloon.
+The Science Discovery is a fun, well-designed interactive science learning zone where your kids will find out what is behind the fascinating world and play with an air maze, gravity well, high wire bike, and hot air balloon.